01Know Your Target

 A narrow focus empowers you and strengthens the impact you can have in the marketplace.
 It's like marketing yourself as a general doctor versus a doctor specialized in working with children.

 02Educate on Your Benefits

-Now that you know your audience you can educate them on your benefits and feature.
-You can focus on educating them on why they should buy your product or service.
+Now that you know your audience, you can educate them on your benefits, features, and why they should buy your product or service.
 You've eliminated the noise, and you can speak directly to them.
 What do you want them to hear?
 What do you want to tell them about what you offer?
 What do you want them to remember about your business?

 03Craft A Strong Call to Action

 Now you've identified your target, and you've listed out your features and/or benefits.
 Great work!
 You now must focus on what you want your prospects to do.
 What's the call to action?

 If you are focused on a particular campaign what are the success measures of that campaign?
 Do you want them to call?
 Do you want them to buy something?
 Do you want them to submit and inquiry?

 Be clear about your expectations.
 Once you've identified the course of action you want them to take, make sure you've removed any obstacles from them doing so.
 For example:

 - Can they purchase via telephone, online or in a brick and mortar store easily?